undaldotorg/undal/doc/developer-notes.md

-there are [`interfaces::Chain`](../src/interfaces/chain.h), used by wallet to access the node's latest chain state, [`interfaces::Node`](../src/interfaces/node.h), used by the GUI to control the node, [`interfaces::Wallet`](../src/interfaces/wallet.h), used by the GUI to control an individual wallet and [`interfaces::Mining`](../src/interfaces/mining.h), used by RPC to generate block templates.
+there are [`interfaces::Chain`](../src/interfaces/chain.h), used by wallet to access the node's latest chain state, [`interfaces::Node`](../src/interfaces/node.h), used by the GUI to control the node, and [`interfaces::Wallet`](../src/interfaces/wallet.h), used by the GUI to control an individual wallet.
 There are also more specialized interface types like [`interfaces::Handler`](../src/interfaces/handler.h) [`interfaces::ChainClient`](../src/interfaces/chain.h) passed to and from various interface methods.